 This is a sage strategy for pastors and other church leaders to remember.
 It is common to react emotionally to a problem instead of asking, “How is our system broken, and what needs to be fixed?”
 In my experience, nearly 100% of the time, the problem is a systems issue, not a people issue.
 Either way, reacting emotionally seldom helps.

 Over the years, I’ve been given feedback on how I react to problems.
 I don’t seem to get “upset enough” or take action quickly enough.
-I’m too calm about the issue, waiting for the data actually to get in before making any judgments.
-I don’t call the “person to blame” in my office and “have a word with them” or otherwise take my frustration out or even fire the one to blame.
+I’m too calm about the issue, waiting for the data before making judgments.
+I don’t call the “person to blame” in my office and “have a word with them,” take my frustration out or even fire the one to blame.

-I’ve often said, when something in your organization isn’t going the way you think it should, or something is going wrong, as the leader of the organization, you don’t have to look far for who to blame.
+I’ve often said when something in your organization isn’t going the way you think it should, or something is going wrong, as the organization’s leader, you don’t have to look far for who to blame.
 All you have to do is walk to the nearest mirror to find the person to blame.
 Why?
 Because you are the problem.
 What do I mean?
-The bottom line is ninety-nine times out of a hundred; when something goes wrong, the senior leader is usually the one to blame.
+The bottom line is ninety-nine times out of a hundred; the senior leader is usually the one to blame when something goes wrong.
 There’s usually something you, as the senior leader, should be doing that you are not or something that you are doing that you shouldn’t.
-You have to ask yourself the tough question, “Am I willing to change myself to improve the organization’s overall performance?”
+You must ask yourself the tough question, “Am I willing to change myself to improve the organization’s overall performance?”

-As the senior leader, the fact is I like my job too much to fire the one to blame … the guy in the mirror.
+As the senior leader, I like my job too much to fire the one to blame … the guy in the mirror.